-Wake County taxpayers can search and view property details, research comparable sales, and submit informal appeals online using the navigation menu or Quick Link buttons.
+Wake County taxpayers can search and view property details, research comparable sales, and submit appeals online using the navigation menu or Quick Link buttons.

 Use this option to review a summary of your property record.
 We recommend that you review the record for errors.
 Check to be sure your heated area, bathroom count, and other details are accurate.